 Imagine Edwin Hardeman’s surprise when he saw a report on TV that said exposure to Roundup could lead to the exact cancer he had been diagnosed with.
 After multiple rounds of chemotherapy, he finally had a possible explanation for his non-Hodgkin’s lymphoma.
 Roundup contains the herbicide glyphosate, which studies have linked to various forms of cancer.

 For a free legal consultation, call (800) 747-3733

 Currently owned by Bayer, Roundup is facing thousands of similar lawsuits across the country.
 Many claim the herbicide caused their non-Hodgkin’s lymphoma.
-This cancer originates in the lymphatic system, a network of nodes which allow your body to fight disease.
-An overproduction of white blood cells form tumors that surround the lymph nodes and create swelling.
+This cancer originates in the lymphatic system, a network of nodes that allow your body to fight disease.
+An overproduction of white blood cells forms tumors that surround the lymph nodes and create swelling.

 Symptoms of non-Hodgkin’s lymphoma include:

 - Swelling lymph nodes in your neck, underarms, or groin

 - Chest pain, coughing, or shortness of breath

 Seek medical attention if you experience any of these symptoms and think you may have non-Hodgkin’s lymphoma.
 For a proper diagnosis, you may need imaging tests, a skin biopsy, or a bone marrow biopsy.
 Additionally, knowing whether your non-Hodgkin’s lymphoma began in your B cells or T cells helps to determine your treatment options.

 This is a fairly rare form of cancer, with under 200,000 new cases reported in the U.S. each year, mainly affecting children and teens.
 Leukemia is a cancer of the early blood-forming cells.
 While it often affects the white blood cells, there are many different types of leukemia, including acute lymphoblastic leukemia, acute myeloid leukemia, and chronic lymphocytic leukemia.